jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 **Note:** You might be tempted to simply delete your container, thus removing the API Services Gateway.
 While you can do this, the remote BIG-IP will retain the trusted device certficate for the container unless it was removed.
 It is better to clean up the trust appropriately, or else delete both the container and the remote BIG-IP.

+If you desire, you can also delete the `app1` device group we created from your API Services Gateway.
+If you have gotten this far, you should have the hang of this by now.
+Just find the right iControl REST request to make to remote a device group and issue it against the API Services Gateway endpoint.

 ### Exercise #8 - Uninstalling the TrustedProxy iControlLX Extension on the API Services Gateway

 **Step 1.
 Creating an uninstall task for the TrustedProxy iControlLx Extension**

-Just as we created a task to add our iControlLX extension, to remove it we create an uninstall task.
+Just as we created a task to install our iControlLX extension, to remove it we create an uninstall task.
+This time we must us the `packageName` attributes instead of the `packageFilePath` attribute in the install task.
+The `packageName` attribute can be retried from the query task report.

 **Use curl in the F5 Container Demonstration Device SSH session**